Towards the complete NNLO BFKL Kernel

 $$ \displaystyle \kern10mm R_{NRMK} = \mathbb{F}\big[ z, \bar z, w, \bar w, X(=X_{45}) \big] $$

-$\phantom{\circ}\;$ we need to recover rational functions in these five variables from numerical samples in $\mathbb{F}$.
+$\phantom{\circ}\;$ we need to recover rational functions from numerical samples:

 $\circ\;$ The complexity is not driven just by the number of variables, but also by the sigularities